voku/portable-utf8/README.md

 values.
 An array may be used to designate multiple replacements.
 </p>
 - string|string[] $subject <p>
-The string or array being searched and replaced on, otherwise known as the haystack.
+The string or array of strings being searched and replaced on, otherwise known as the haystack.
 </p>
 <p>